Working as a Principal Investigator at BDR

 At BDR, we seek individuals who are not afraid to break free from the mold, and boldly take on new challenges.

-Open Call for Women Team Leaders
+Open Call for Principal Investigators

 Voices of Principal Investigators

 Starting a new laboratory while being a mother for the first time in a country whose language I do not speak was incredibly challenging.
 I received immense support from senior PIs as well as the administrative staff in establishing my lab and in learning how everything (from ordering reagents to grant applications) operates in Japan.
 Any language barrier was overcome by my dedicated lab assistant who acted at the interface between my lab and the rest of Japan.
 As for childcare, I was able to send my daughter to Po-I Kids, a daycare center a few minutes’ walk away from RIKEN Kobe.
-As it is opened the whole day, I was able to spend the entire day focused on work while knowing that my daughter was well looked after.
-With these support systems, combined with the generous start-up fund and the annual core funding provided to early career Team Leaders, I was able to kickstart my independent research career while balancing raising a family
+As it is open for the whole day, I was able to spend the entire day focused on work while knowing that my daughter was well looked after.
+With these support systems, combined with the generous start-up fund and the annual core funding provided to early career Team Leaders, I was able to kickstart my independent research career while balancing raising a family.

 I work in the fields of structural and synthetic biology, and there are a number of researchers working in these fields at BDR, so I have no trouble finding people to engage in discussions and to ask for help in my day-to-day research activities.
 There are also researchers here at the Center working in quite different fields, and if there is something I am interested in, I can always talk to people working in those areas and expand the breadth of my research through collaborative research.